Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Conclusion

+In the course of our study, we encountered a number of problems.
+The first was of how robust the results of network analysis were against random errors or imperfections in the method of taking into account the interactions of the characters.
+Comparison with preliminary analysis performed using extended interpretation of the relationships between characters~\cite{Danilova2021arxiv}, suggests that the way in which the relationships between characters are determined is critical.
+Thus, the extended network includes 153 characters

+The second problem is determining a definition of interaction.
+Should frontal communications and monologues be considered as interactions of characters?
+When such communications are taken into account, the network becomes a directed graph.
+Should the direction of the links be taken into account?
+Should we take into account the intensity of communication, i.e., use a weighted graph?
+Also, should we treat knowledge rather than interaction as a social connection?
+Should silent or off-stage characters be considered when building a characters network?
+Should an indirect action be taken into account as an interaction, e.g., the destruction of Latunsky's apartment by Margarita?
+The action of Margarita is directed at Latunsky, although indirectly.
+The death of Berlioz is provoked by Annushka, although the connection between Annushka and Berlioz is also mediated.
+Appendix presents some examples of such the problems along with our comments.

-The fifth problem is the problem of automating the study of social relationships in works of fiction.
-If one supports the idea that a connection between two characters (vertices) is constructed if two characters are mentioned in the same sentence/paragraph, then the social network will not be constructed correctly.
-For example, in chapter number 5 of M.~A.~Bulgakov's novel \emph{Master and Margarita}, the members of the Board of MASSOLIT are obviously familiar with each other, but most characters are not mentioned side by side.
-It is only possible to build a faithful social network manually, which definitely complicates the work of analyzing the structure of the network.
+Another issue is the problem of automating the study of character connections in works of art.
+If one adheres to the assumption that a connection between two characters (vertices) is created if two characters are mentioned in the same sentence or paragraph, then the characters network will be built incorrectly.
+For example, in Chapter~5 of \emph{The Master and Margarita}, the members of MASSOLIT are obviously familiar with each other, but most of the characters are not mentioned together.
+In Chapter~13, the Master never mentions the name of his beloved, although the chapter is almost entirely devoted to her.
+Therefore, one can only build a proper characters network manually, which definitely complicates the work of analysing the structure of the network.

+Network analysis of the verbal communication structure in \emph{The Master and Margarita} is of interest for modern literary studies as a digital method of data processing and visualization, used for evaluation of the text (studied thoroughly and deeply), providing new perspectives for its research and paving the way for interdisciplinary interactions.

+Quantitative analysis of verbal communications may be used as an auxiliary tool for interpreting Bulgakov's dramatized narrative, where dialogues become the main form of character contacts.
+Meanwhile, such analysis has a number of limitations, e.g., aspects of content intonation and emotional expressiveness of the communicants' messages, while the ideological value positions of both the characters and the author are also out scope of the observation.
+The results presented reflect only the relations-based parameters of verbal communication; they schematize it.

+One of the main goals of network analysis is the identification of characters with high centrality values, allowing the most active subjects of action to be defined; however, these are not always important for explaining the author's artistic and philosophical intent.